 Working Prototypes - Wearable Technology

 Temple BYOBB Grand Prize Winner

 Investments from Crowd Funding and beyond

-Using both artificial intelligence (AI) and virtual reality (VR) to help people hone and solve their public speaking skills considered one of the largest fears in the world: public speaking.
+Using both artificial intelligence (AI) and virtual reality (VR) how you can help people solve a problem like public speaking one of the largest fears in the world.

 Leveraging and improve your speech and sales with machine learning enterprise software to improve your business sales with on-demand speech and video technology.